Introduction to Amazon Web Services

 Why are they important ?

-• They allow you to deploy your applications across multiple locations for better reliability.
+• They let you spread out the deployment of your apps across multiple locations for increased dependability.

 Key Points :

-• By distributing resources across AZs, you can minimize the impact of localized failures on your applications.
+• You can reduce the impact of localized failures on your applications by allocating resources among AZs.

 Usage :

-• AWS services, such as Amazon RDS, Amazon S3, and Amazon EC2, are designed to work seamlessly across AZs for increased reliability.
+• For enhanced stability, AWS services like Amazon RDS, Amazon S3, and Amazon EC2 are made to function smoothly across AZs.

 Scenario :